Tips for Home Staging From Barb Schwarz

 - Bring yard trimmings inside to make floral arrangements.

 - Explore innovative uses for buttons like covering up a wall nail with a button.

 - Tie ribbons, grass rope, or twine around towels and bouquets.

 Schwarz's staging-to-sell techniques are so successful that sellers sometimes ask her to stage their new home, to turn it into a peaceful environment filled with energy.
 "Staging creates so much less stress, and the depressed feel more joyful," gushes Schwarz.
-Her enthusiasm and passion for home staging is contagious.
+Her enthusiasm and passion for home staging are contagious.
 If you have time to read only one book on preparing your home for sale and home staging, trust me, this is the book to purchase.
 I give it a 10.